enthought/enaml/docs/source/architecture.rst

     import enaml

     with enaml.imports():
-        from my_view.enaml import MyView
+        from my_enaml_module import MyView

     view = MyView(model)
     view.show()

-The import step parses and compiles the Enaml file, creating a Python module containing view factories that can be used by importing code.
+The import step parses and compiles the Enaml file, creating a Python module containing view factories which can be used by importing the appropriate name.
 When called, these views factories expect model objects to be passed via arguments and then use the UI toolkit to construct the actual UI components that will be used in the view.
 Finally the show() method starts the application mainloop if needed and makes the UI components visible.

-The enaml.imports() context manager provides an import hook that detects when an ``.enaml`` file is being imported parses it into an Enaml AST and uses :py:class:`~enaml.enaml_compiler.EnamlCompiler` to compile it to Enaml bytecode.
+The enaml.imports() context manager provides an import hook that detects when an ``.enaml`` file is being imported, parses it into an Enaml AST and uses :py:class:`~enaml.parsing.enaml_compiler.EnamlCompiler` to compile it to Enaml bytecode.
 From the importer's point of view it creates a standard Python module which has one or more :py:class:`EnamlDefinition` objects which create re-usable UI templates.
 The :py:class:`EnamlDefinition` objects can be used by other Enaml modules which import them, or directly by Python code.
 Each :py:class:`EnamlDefinition` instance is a namespace which can have additional